netket/netket/docs/docs/hilbert.md

 For discrete spaces, this corresponds exactly to the number of sites (which is, e.g., the number of spins in a `Spin` Hilbert space).
 Therefore, elements of the basis of an $N$ spin-$1/2$ system are vectors in $\{-1,+1\}^N$, an $N-$ dimensional space.

-As NetKet is a package focused on Monte Carlo calculations, we also need a way to generate random configurations from a given Hilbert space.
+As NetKet is a package focused on Monte Carlo calculations, we also need a way to generate random configurations distributed uniformly from the basis of an Hilbert space.
 This can be achieved through the method {meth}`~netket.hilbert.AbstractHilbert.random_state`.

 ```{eval-rst}